 Alternative to Meds Center’s medication addiction treatment facility is familiar with much better resolutions that spending the rest of your life medicated on antidepressant drugs.

-Long term Zoloft use can eventually lead to physical or psychological Zoloft addiction.Our cessation facility employs techniques of Zoloft addiction help that alleviate withdrawal side effects and make this process more tolerable.
-Zoloft is the brand name for an antidepressant drug called Sertraline, which is a selective serotonin re-uptake inhibitor (SSRI) and can cause a number of side effects, including Zoloft addiction potential.
-Other adverse Zoloft side effects that may occur include insomnia, gastrointestinal problems, confusion, decreased libido, anorgasmia, tremors and dizziness.
+Zoloft side effects can be quite serious and injurious.
+Some of these are insomnia, gastrointestinal problems, confusion, decreased libido, anorgasmia, tremors, and dizziness.
 Because of the metabolism of this drug, elimination of it from the body can be affected by liver impairment.
-Zoloft abuse can further intensify and worsen these symptoms and effects.
-This is a drug that has a potential for abuse and development of addiction or dependency, and the potential for Zoloft dependence is elevated when the drug is taken with other substances of abuse.
+Zoloft long=term use can further intensify and worsen these symptoms and effects.
+Zoloft is a drug that has a potential for abuse and development of addiction or dependency, and the potential for Zoloft dependence is elevated when the drug is taken with other substances of abuse.

-Individuals, who take this medication or other SSRI drugs, frequently report the development of physical dependency to the medication and feelings of a Zoloft high.
+Individuals, who take this medication or other SSRI drugs, frequently report the development of physical dependency to the feelings of a Zoloft high.
 Addiction to Zoloft may have a lot to do with this drug’s half-life.
-The half-life of a drug pertains to the amount of time in which it takes the chemical to break down in the body system.
+The half-life of a drug pertains to the amount of time for half of the chemical to break down (metabolize, become inactive) in the body system.
 The faster the drug breaks down, the more addictive the drug can be.
 This is because of the short timeframe for withdrawal symptoms to appear.

 This medication has a half-life of about one day (24 hours).
 Where the liver is compromised, this half-life has extended out to more like 50 hours.
 (2) At the end of this half-life period is when the negative effects of addiction may start to appear.
-Individuals can become dizzy, depressed, anxious, and irritable from using this medication, read more about Zoloft alternatives.
-Additionally, addiction to this drug can create more detrimental problems with withdrawal symptoms.
+Individuals can become dizzy, depressed, anxious, and irritable when stopping this medication.
 Sufferers of antidepressant addiction may experience vivid dreams or nightmares, nausea, insomnia, electric zap sensations, and akathisia during withdrawal.
 The user will crave relief from these withdrawals, and will seek the euphoria that taking more of the drug provides, at least temporarily, until the next bout of withdrawal symptoms begins.
 This can become a repeating, agonizing situation, seemingly a trap from which there is no immediate escape.
 We can help.

 The SNRI’s and the SSRI’s such as Zoloft do not help produce or create any Serotonin, but they do block the reuptake.
-Even though many people are normal as far as levels of Serotonin in the brain go, use of the medication can create a truly occurring Serotonin deficiency.
-Serotonin is supposed for reuptake, so that the nerve cell can reuse it.
-This is a conservative process but when the Serotonin is kept in the nerve space by the drug, it will degrade, and then there will be no Serotonin left for reuptake.
-It’s very similar to the way that Cocaine may relieve depression for only a short time.
+Even though many people are normal as far as levels of serotonin in the brain go, use of the medication can create a true serotonin deficiency.
+Serotonin kept in the nerve space (by the drug), will degrade and be lost.
+Eventually, there will be no serotonin left for reuptake.
+It’s very similar to the way that Cocaine may relieve depression but for only a short time.
 Cocaine uses up all available Dopamine, it does not help to produce or create it.
 Our reward neurochemical is Dopamine, so when someone first ingests it, everything feels rewarding.
-Eventually though, the Dopamine will all be exhausted and then nothing will feel rewarding for the person.
+Eventually, though, the Dopamine will all be exhausted and then nothing will feel rewarding for the person.

 We focus on discovering the medical causes that are contributing to an individual’s depression.
-Our addiction treatment methods include lab tests, natural substances to create neurochemistry stabilization, cessation to remove neurotoxins that have been environmentally accumulated, medication tapering techniques, IV amino acid therapy and other nutritional therapies, personal training, yoga, massage, peer support, and other holistic treatments that can combat depression and effectively provide Zoloft addiction help.
-We invite you to call and speak to us, and find out the types of help available.
+Our addiction treatment methods include lab tests, natural substances to create neurochemistry stabilization, removal of neurotoxins that have accumulated, medication tapering techniques, amino acid therapy and other nutritional therapies, personal training, yoga, massage, peer support, and other holistic treatments that can combat depression and effectively provide Zoloft addiction help.